vjeuel/CSS_optimized/README.md

 * Added a CSS reset.css file to assets/css folder and linked to index.html and made sure to add before the style.css link.

-* I prefer 3 spaces in my tab, so I change every line and identation to 3 spaces.

-* Certain lines like <p> was using 3 lines and I resumed all to 1 line, making the HTML file a bit more concise.
+* Certain lines like < p > was using 3 lines and I resumed all to 1 line, making the HTML file a bit more concise.

 * In style.css added a html tag and added font-size: 10px so I could convert all px to rem unit.